SNAP in Maine

 Fax: 207-778-8429

-Visit your local DHHS office and apply in person.
+By Phone: Call your local DHHS office and apply over the phone

-Call your local DHHS office and apply over the phone
+In-Person: Visit your local DHHS office and apply in person.

 -